chisui/dakka/thesis/main.md

 newtype ActorRef a = ActorRef ByteString
 ```

 This might go a little against our ideal that we want to keep the code as typesafe as possible but it's not as bad as you might think.
 Firstly other datatypes that might have taken the place of `ByteString` wouldn't be any safer.
 We can still keep the user from being able to create references by themselves by not exporting the `ActorRef` constructor.
-We could expose it to `ActorContext` implementers through an interal package.
+We could expose it to `ActorContext` implementers through an internal package.

 #### Answering messages